Boy Golden: Shoot to Kill

-Boy Golden: Shoot to Kill is a 2013 Philippine biographical crime film loosely based on the life of Arturo Porcuna who rises through the Manila underworld in the 1960s until his murder.
-It was an official entry to the 39th Metro Manila Film Festival.
+Boy Golden (marketed as Boy Golden: Shoot to Kill – The Arturo Porcuna Story) is a 2013 Philippine biographical crime film loosely based on the life of Arturo Porcuna who rises through the Manila underworld in the 1960s until his murder.
+Produced by Scenema Concept International, it was released on December 25, 2013 as an official entry to the 39th Metro Manila Film Festival.